 How to pack?

-You can put the scissors in any of the pockets on the sides, but make sure you are not putting them right next to any cloth, for example, towel.
+You can put the scissors in any of the pockets on the sides, but make sure you are not putting them right next to any cloth, for example, a towel.
 It can destroy clothes.

 Note: Please keep in mind, scissors have sharp edges that can harm the inner side of the kit bag.
-So, pay extra attention while storing them or use the scissors with cover.
+So, pay extra attention while storing them or use the scissors with a cover.

 You are going to require scissors to trim the grip of your racquets as it tends to wear out.
 Plus, you can also need it to cut the broken strings off of your racquets to prevent damage to the badminton frame.
 In addition, a pair of scissors also come in handy to cut off sports tape or bandages if some injury happens.

 It is almost impossible to imagine the game of Badminton without shuttlecocks, picture players trying to hit thin air.
 Hence, it is optimal to put tubes of shuttlecocks inside your kit bag.